pysal/notebooks/docs/content/explore/segregation/intro.md

 The first is a direct access to the point estimation of the specific segregation measure and the second attribute gives access to the main data that the module uses internally to perform the estimates.
-To see the estimated D in the first generic example above, the user would have just to run `index.statistic` to see the fitted value.

 ### Single group measures